Chatbot: Adverse effects

 There is a lack of research about how exactly these interactions help with a user's real life.
 There are concerns regarding the safety of users when interacting with such chatbots.
 When improvements and advancements are made to such technologies, how that may affect humans is not a priority.
 It is possible that this can lead to "unintended negative consequences, such as biases, inadequate and failed responses, and privacy issues".

 A risk in the usage of chatbots to deal with mental health is increased isolation, as well as a lack of support in times of crisis.
 A 2025 study by Sentio University evaluated how six major chatbots responded to disclosures of suicide risk and other acute mental health crises, finding that none consistently met clinician determined safety standards.
 Another notable risk is a general lack of a strong understanding of mental health.
 Studies have indicated that mental-health-oriented chatbots have been prone to recommending users medical solutions and to rely upon themselves heavily.

 Obsessive use of chatbots has been linked to chatbot psychosis in people already prone to delusional and conspiratorial thinking.
 This is caused in part by chatbots "hallucinating" information, as they are designed for engagement, and to keep people talking.

-Fashion

-In recent years, AI has been seen at an increasing rate in the Fashion industry.
-Models, computerized versions of fashion designers, advertisements, campaigns, and sizing are all activities AI is seen taking a part in.
-SpreeAI, founded by John Imah, is an upcoming software company with intentions of helping people with clothing sizing, styling garments, and “photo-realistic try-ons.”
-It is said to feature “size detection” with an estimated 99 percent accuracy.
-Similarly, Ralph Lauren announced a chatbot feature on the brand’s app called “Ask Ralph”, an AI that can provide inquiry about clothing styling.
-LoveShackFancy has also recently partnered with Google to allow people to “try-on” their clothes virtually with the use of Artificial Intelligence.
-More AI and robots are being developed to have skills that are able to surpass human abilities, we can see more programs and machines popping up with the years to come.